fastrgv/Reliquarium/README.md

 ## Running Reliquarium:
 Unzip the archive and you will see a new directory appear with a name like "bundle_date", that you should rename to something like "install_directory".

-Linux users should cd to install_directory, then type "reliquarium_gnu" to start the game.
+Linux users should cd to install_directory, then type "reliquarium" to start the game.

 The Mac command line version is initiated by opening a terminal, navigating to the install_directory, and typing "reliquarium_osx" on the command line.

+Select which of the four tombs to open by clicking on it.
+Hit the (esc)-key at any time to return to the selector app;  hit (esc)-key again to quit completely.

 --------------------------------------------------------------------------